codlark/cls-docs/docs/Selecting-Strings.md

 The briks `[slice| ]` and `[substr| ]` look similar but are actually fairly different. `slice` specifies a start and a stop, while `substr` specifies a start and a length.

     [slice| abcdefg | 2| 4]
-gets "bc"
+returns "bc"

     [substr| abcdefg | 2| 4]
-gets "bcde"
+returns "bcde"

 They can both start counting from 0

     [slice| abcdefg | 02| 04]
-gets "cd"
+returns "cd"

     [substr| abcdefg | 02| 4]
-gets "cdef"
+returns "cdef"

 Only `slice` can use negative numbers

     [slice| abcdefg | -4| -2]
-gets "de"
+returns "de"

     [substr| abcdefg | -4| 4]
-gets an error
+returns an error

 `slice` can also be used without an end, which can be handy for grabbing all but the first character in  a string.

     [slice| abcdefg | 2]
-gets "bcdefg"
+returns "bcdefg"

 You can mix positive and negative arguments to `slice`

     [slice | abcdefg | 2 | -1]
-gets "bcdef"
+returns "bcdef"

 If the start is further into the string than the end, an empty string will be returned.

     [slice | abcdefg | -1| 1]
-gets ""
+returns ""

 To summarize, use `substr` if you know how long of a sting to get and `slice` for everything else.